 1. Don’t purchase stuff if you can get it for free

 Many people do not realize how much free resource that we can use, so when they need something, they just go ahead to purchase it.
-There are many ways you get what you need for free at a very cheap price, such as taking free online courses, earning free gift cards, getting free moving boxes, finding free books/magazines, just to name a few.
+There are many ways you get what you need for free or at a very cheap price, such as taking free online courses, earning free gift cards, getting free moving boxes, finding free books/magazines, just to name a few.

 2. Don’t pay full price if you can get discount or cash back